Abhi17Rj/Data-Structures/8. Graph/README.md

 **_Since it is an undirected graph, for edge (0,2), we also need to mark edge (2,0); making the adjacency matrix symmetric about the diagonal._** <br>

 Edge lookup(checking if an edge exists between vertex A and vertex B) is extremely fast in adjacency matrix representation but we have to reserve space for every possible link between all vertices(V x V), so it requires more space.<br>
+**_Pros of Adjacency Matrix_** : _The basic operations like adding an edge, removing an edge and checking whether there is an edge from vertex i to vertex j are extremely time efficient, constant time operations.
+If the graph is dense and the number of edges is large, adjacency matrix should be the first choice.
+Even if the graph and the adjacency matrix is sparse, we can represent it using data structures for sparse matrices._ <br>
+**_Cons of Adjacency Matrix_** : _The VxV space requirement of the adjacency matrix makes it a memory hog.
+Graphs out in the wild usually don't have too many connections and this is the major reason why adjacency lists are the better choice for most tasks.
+While basic operations are easy, operations like inEdges and outEdges are expensive when using the adjacency matrix representation._<br>

 ### 2. Adjacency List
 An adjacency list represents a graph as an array of linked lists.<br>